SAINIAbhishek/react_socialbook-app/README.md

 # Socialbook Application

 It is a learning project.
 It is a complete (ReactJS / NodeJS) responsive MERN application.
 It showcases a social media application.
+It has Authentication and Authorization process.

 ![Application demo](Screenshot%202023-03-24%20134906.png)